Glossary

 A standard statistical measure.
 The median is the same as the 50th percentile where half of the samples are smaller than the median, and half are larger.

-A virtual web service that simulates a transaction response to a web service request.
-A mock service provides a virtual environment to test a web service.
-This feature lets users test web service without having access to a full test environment.
+A virtual web service that simulates a transaction response to a real web service request.
+A virtual service provides a virtual environment to test a web service.
+They are the main element of Service Virtualization.

-A common collection of transactions used to generate a mock service for those transactions.
-Templates are persistent objects that can either directly create mock services or load transactions into a running mock service when associated with a test.
+A common collection of transactions used to generate a virtual service for those transactions.
+Templates are persistent objects that can either directly create virtual services or load transactions into a running virtual service when associated with a test.

 multi-test